iluwatar/java-design-patterns/identity-map/README.md

   - Object mapping
   - Persistence
   - Performance
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Identity Map Design Pattern

-The Identity Map design pattern aims to ensure that each object gets loaded only once by keeping every loaded object in a map.
-It looks up objects using the map when referring to them, thus avoiding duplicate objects in memory.
+The Identity Map design pattern in Java aims to ensure that each object gets loaded only once by keeping every loaded object in a map, enhancing database performance and memory management.

 ## Detailed Explanation of Identity Map Pattern with Real-World Examples

 Real-world example

 > Imagine you are organizing a conference and have a registration desk where every attendee must check in.
+This scenario illustrates the Identity Map pattern in Java which prevents duplicate objects.
 To avoid unnecessary delays and confusion, each attendee's details are entered into a computer system the first time they check in.
 If the same attendee comes to the desk again, the system quickly retrieves their details without requiring them to re-submit the same information.
 This ensures each attendee's information is handled efficiently and consistently, similar to how the Identity Map pattern ensures that an object is loaded only once and reused throughout the application.

 In plain words